mhayes0022/Challenge1/README.md

 The left third of the main body of the page contains a long, vertical bar describing the benefits of Horiseon.
 It lists three core benefits, each with an image corresponding and a short description.
 The top benefit described is titled "Lead Generation", the middle is titled "Brand Awareness", and the bottom is titled "Cost Management".

-The very bottom of the page contains a footer with the company's copyright.

 ## Website link:
 https://mhayes0022.github.io/Challenge1/